 The practicum and internship courses must be completed with a grade of B minus (B-) or higher, otherwise the course will need to be repeated.
-The practicum and internship class schedule is a departure from the typical intensive weekend format.
+The practicum and internship courses are offered in the synchronous online format.
 In addition to the experiential, in-school work required for practicum over one semester and for internship over one or two continuous semester/s, candidates will participate in synchronous online group supervision meetings with NSU candidates and faculty members at the university.
-Additionally during practicum, individual or triadic supervision will take place on the alternate week with a faculty supervisor.
-Individual and group supervision meetings are held on evenings during the week.
+Additionally, during practicum, individual or triadic supervision will take place on the alternate week with a faculty supervisor.
+Individual and group supervision meetings are held online at the time designated by the instructor.
 Specific details on practicum and internship are provided to candidates by the practicum coordinator at the appropriate time in their program.
 Please be advised that during practicum and internship, candidates may also be enrolled in regularly scheduled classes.